Metadrop/ddev-aljibe/README.md

 You are ready! you will have a new Drupal project based on Aljibe ready for development!

-## Add Aljibe to an existing projects
+## Add Aljibe to existing projects

 To transform a legacy project to Ddev Aljibe, the following steps must be followed, always taking into account the particularities of each project: